Skip to content

 Trust Model

 Entangle’s trust model is not a checklist.
 It is the shape of the architecture.
-Each role owns the keys it signs with and nothing else; the edges decide who may talk to whom; the wire is the audit log.
+Each role owns the keys it signs with and nothing else; edges decide who may talk to whom; signed events and Host projection provide the audit trail.

 • Host Authority signs control commands: graph revisions, runner trust decisions, runtime assignments.